axemonkey/blog.clivemurray.com/src/posts/2024/clives-album-of-the-year-2023.md

 - [*George Lynch*](https://georgelynch.com/) – [**Guitars at the End of the World**](https://www.amazon.co.uk/Guitars-End-World-George-Lynch/dp/B0CDMFQN5M).
 (Instrumental rock.)
 Would you like some George Lynch with that?
 Yes, you would.
 - [*Kylie Minogue*](https://kylie.com/) - [**Tension**](https://www.amazon.co.uk/Tension-Kylie-Minogue/dp/B0C4Z6BNDJ).
 (Pop).
 Another lovely 50mins with Ms. Minogue.
 Not quite as good as **Disco**, but worth it for “Padam Padam” alone.
 - [*Mr. Fastfinger*](https://mrfastfinger.net/) – [**Tremors**](https://www.amazon.co.uk/dp/B0C1KQRW17).
 (Instrumental rock.)
 Terrifying Finn Mika Tyyskä and his fast fingers serving up melodic shred tunage.
 - [*Plini*](https://plini.co/) - [**Mirage**](https://plini.bandcamp.com/album/mirage).
 (Instrumental.)
-Ol’ Plinners is beginning to go a little more fusiony than I usually like, but I’m still sticking with it.
+Ol’ Plinners is beginning to go a little more fusiony than I usually like, but I’m still sticking with him for now at least.
 Musicianship *sans pareil*.
 - [*Queens of the Stone Age*](https://qotsa.com/) – [**In Times New Roman…**](https://www.amazon.co.uk/Times-New-Roman-Queens-Stone/dp/B0C3WS78NX).
 (Rock.)
 I can’t quite tell if I like this or not.
 - [*Nita Strauss*](https://nitastrauss.com/) – [**Call of the Void**](https://www.amazon.co.uk/dp/B0BZK6WXTD).
 (Metal.)
-Nita absolutely shreds, no doubt, but apparently (like Slash and myself) she does not do the singing, so she has recruited some guest warblers here (Alice Cooper, David Draiman and Lzzy Hale among them), plus a smattering of instrumental metal tracks.
+Nita absolutely shreds, no doubt, but apparently (like Slash and myself) she does not do the singing so she has recruited some guest warblers here (Alice Cooper, David Draiman and Lzzy Hale among them), plus a smattering of instrumental metal tracks.
 Inconsistent, but good overall.
 - [*Jakub Zytecki*](https://jakubzytecki.bandcamp.com/) – [**Remind Me**](https://jakubzytecki.bandcamp.com/album/remind-me).
 (Ambient shred.)
 Lo-fi ambient heavy dream-shred-gaze.
 I’m coining that here and now.
 It’s good, also.

 OK, ready?
 Please keep your arms and legs inside the vehicle at all times.